wszoltysek/conference_centre/README.md

 # Conference Centre

-My first project developed in Django 2.2.6 and Python 3.7.
+My first project developed in Django framework.

 Simply app where user can add, reserve and manage rooms in conference centre.